supporting the fight for justice

 THE NARRATIVE HUB

-We are working with key partners in the field on a coordinated civic engagement messaging strategy to amplify efforts to encourage Black voters, POC youth, and Latinx and first-time voters to exercise their voice and values through their ballot.
-We are creating shareable PSA videos, social media content, and rapid response messaging developed by our Narrative Hub of partners.
+We used qualitative research to innovate with key partners in the field on a coordinated civic engagement messaging strategy leading up to the general election.
+Together we amplified efforts to encourage Black voters, POC youth, and Latinx and first-time voters to exercise their voice and values through their ballot.
+Driven by partner organizations together with creative firms, we created PSA videos, social media content, and rapid response messaging for dissemination in key states around the country.

 Blog: Sept.
 30, 2020

 As state surveillance and right-wing armed groups pose an ever greater threat to activists, the need for safety tools and resources has never been more urgent.
 In a new blog post, Institute researchers Emnet Almedom and Eli Moore provide examples of how the largely peaceful protests rising up in defense of Black lives have been met by violence and offer resources to protect protesters from the threats posed both by law enforcement who employ digital surveillance tools to monitor them, and individuals who carry out violence.

 Rise Up for Justice is a project of The Othering and Belonging Institute at UC Berkeley, a hub of engaged scholars, researchers, strategic communicators, policymakers, and community partners working to advance belonging for all members of society.